 Multiple Plugs Used Together

-Some Greek wall outlets have deep sockets—so deep that the American plug end on your device may keep the adapter plug from fitting into space.
+Some Greek wall outlets have deep sockets—so deep that the American plug end on your device may keep the adapter plug from fitting into its space.
 Always bring several plug adapters with you.
 They can be connected together to give you an extension, providing enough room for your device to fit.

 Since it is also easy to lose them and it's nice to be able to rescue a traveling companion who forgot or already lost theirs, pack more than you think you'll need.